 This is a working space for the captain and crew so there is the ability to partition the bridge off from the sky lounge with a pop-up bulkhead and a pocket door, though a side door means the crew can come and go without going through the upper salon.

-The FD110 runs on twin shaftdrives so there's a pair of ZF's tactile throttles sprouting from the top of the dash and a suit of ABT-Trac fin stabilizers and hydraulic thrusters to keep the yacht on the straight and narrow at rest and underway.
+The FD110 runs on twin shaftdrives so there's a pair of ZF's tactile throttles sprouting from the top of the dash and a suit of ABT-Trac fin stabilisers and hydraulic thrusters to keep the yacht on the straight and narrow at rest and underway.

-The theme of spaciousness continues on deck and starts at the water line with a truly enormous hydraulic bathing platform with a weight capacity shy of just under two tons, so there's scope to have a decent tender onboard.
+The theme of spaciousness continues on deck and starts at the water line with a truly enormous hydraulic bathing platform with a weight capacity shy of just under two tonnes, so there's scope to have a decent tender onboard.
 There's also a crane on the upper deck so you can split the toys between decks or have the option to carry the tender on the platform for short trips and stow it safely on the flybridge for longer passages.

 As mentioned above, there is the option to have a beach club or extended crew space beneath the transom hatch; the beach club adds a bar area with associated amenities and an L-shaped run of seating where guests can relax in the shade after a dip.
 The other benefit of this layout is that it extends the crew's living area when it's not in use and the transom hatch is shut.